Understanding the NMDC Schema

 most often in the compact CURIe form: a prefix and a local identifier.

-annotation, it will always have a key (in a JSON, YAML or Python Obj sense),
+Even if a class isn't decorated with a class_uri annotation, it will always have a key (in a JSON, YAML or Python Obj sense),

-.
-In that case, the class' URI will be <prefix>:<key>
+which is sometimes reiterated as the name.
+In that case, the class' URI will be <prefix>:<key>.

 LinkML schemas should have default prefix assertions, but any element can use a different prefix, as long as an expansion is provided.